Request Your FREE Solar Estimate!

 In addition, the SACP (Solar Alternative Compliance Payment) is muddy and confusing in PA.

 The SACP is essentially the “slap on the wrist” that keeps power companies accountable.
-Unfortunately, it’s very easy for PA power companies to work around.
-It’’s very unclear.
+Unfortunately, it’s very easy for PA power companies to work around, since it’s very unclear.

 All of this combined means that Pennsylvania homeowners who own solar panels aren’t getting a fair price for their SRECs compared to surrounding states.
 There’s low demand for SRECs and high availability.